Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 In either case, resources deployed only have IPv6 internet reachability if their subnet’s routing table contains IPv6 destinations (such as ::/0) via either an internet gateway or outbound traffic-only internet gateway.

+### Hybrid connectivity design

+Hybrid connectivity scenarios are a reality for many customers.
+We offer two methods for addressing these: AWS Direct Connect and AWS managed Site-to-Site VPN.

 ### Reference